 The cornea is the clear dome that forms the front surface of the eye.
-It serves as a barrier against germs and dust, and also plays an essential role in our vision and ability to focus.
+It serves as a barrier against germs and dust and also plays an essential role in our vision and ability to focus.
 If the cornea is damaged or diseased, vision can be affected.
-The Katzen Eye Group is fortunate to have on staff a fellowship-trained corneal specialist that treats many corneal disorders.
-If you would like to learn more about corneal disorders, please visit our cornea services page or contact us for an appointment.
+The Katzen Eye Group is fortunate to have a fellowship-trained corneal specialist on staff that treats many corneal disorders.
+If you want to learn more about corneal disorders, please visit our cornea services page or contact us for an appointment.

 How do I know if I have a Corneal Condition?

 - Are you experiencing sensitivity to light?

 - Are your eyes tearing more often than usual?

 - Is your vision blurry?

 If you answer “Yes” to any of these questions, you may be experiencing signs of a corneal condition.
 Schedule an eye appointment to discuss these symptoms HERE.

 What is the cornea?